Skyline-to-the-Sea Trail: Access

 Santa Cruz Metro routes 35 and 40 formerly connected Big Basin State Park Headquarters and Waddell Creek, respectively, to Pacific Metro Center.
 Starting in fall 2011, Route 35 eliminated weekend service to Big Basin and Route 40 was short-turned at Cement Plant Road, eliminating service to Waddell Beach.

 Summer weekend service was restored to Big Basin on Route 35 in 2023.
 Route 35B provides seasonal (spring and summer) service on weekends and holidays to Big Basin Headquarters.
 Buses depart from the Cavallaro Transit Center in Scotts Valley approximately every two hours between 8 AM and 4 PM, arriving at Big Basin approximately 45 minutes later.
 Return buses depart from Big Basin with approximately the same two-hour headways, between 8:45 AM and 5 PM.

 Extensions and connections

 As of October 2020, there is a 3.6 mi extension that creates a "Saratoga-to-the-Sea" Trail.
 The trail originates at Saratoga Quarry Park, and terminates at Sanborn-Skyline County Park.
 This trail connects to the Skyline-to-the-Sea Trail via a completed section of the Bay Area Ridge Trail.
 The park is owned by the city of Saratoga's Parks Department.

 The Skyline-to-the-Sea Trail passing through a fallen California Redwood tree.

-The Skyline-to-the-Sea Trail passing over Waddell Creek.
+The Skyline-to-the-Sea Trail passing over West Waddell Creek.